peteroupc/peteroupc.github.io/bernsupp.md

 >
 > **Example:** If _f_(_&lambda;_) = (1&minus;exp(_&lambda;_))/(1&minus;exp(1)), then _f_ is bounded from above by _h_(_&lambda;_) = _&lambda;_, and from below by _&omega;_(_&lambda;_) = _&lambda;_<sup>2</sup>.
 As a result, _q_(_&lambda;_) = _&lambda;_, and _r_(_&lambda;_) = (2 &minus; exp(1))/(1 &minus; exp(1)) if _&lambda;_ = 0; 1/(exp(1)&minus;1) if _&lambda;_ = 1; and (&minus;_&lambda;_\*(1 &minus; exp(1)) &minus; exp(_&lambda;_) + 1)/(_&lambda;_\*(1 &minus; exp(1))\*(_&lambda;_ &minus; 1)) otherwise.
 This can be computed using the following code in Python that uses the SymPy computer algebra library: `fx=(1-exp(x))/(1-exp(1)); h=x; omega=x**2; q=(omega/h); r=(1-fx/h)/(1-q); r=Piecewise((limit(r, x, 0), Eq(x,0)), (limit(r,x,1),Eq(x,1)), (r,True)).simplify(); pprint(r)`.

-**Other functions that equal 0 or 1 at the endpoints 0 and/or 1.** If _f_ does not fully admit an polynomial-building scheme under the convex, concave, twice differentiable, and Hölder classes:
+**Other functions that equal 0 or 1 at the endpoints 0 and/or 1.** If _f_ does not fully admit a polynomial-building scheme under the convex, concave, twice differentiable, and Hölder classes:

 | If _f_(0) = | And _f_(1) = |      Method |
  --- | --- | --- |